Take simple steps to protect you and your family

 Hepatitis A and B: NATIONWIDE SHORTAGE

-There is currently a national shortage of both Hepatitis B and Hepatitis A vaccines.
-We have limited supplies of Hepatitis A vaccine but are not able to offer Hepatitis B vaccination to our patients at the current time.
-New stocks may not be available until the end of this year.
-We will keep you updated on this page.
+There is currently a national shortage of Hepatitis B and Hepatitis A vaccines.
+We have limited supplies of Hepatitis A vaccine but are not able to offer Hepatitis B vaccination at this time.
+We will keep you updated when new stocks are available later this year.

 Travel Health Questionnaire